LeQuint Allen scores six TDs to lead Millville over Shawnee

 Millville overcame a standout effort from Shawnee quarterback Matt Welsey, who threw for 226 yards and a TD and also ran for three scores.

-Meanwhile, Allen powered the Millville offense in the second half with Robinson mixing in timely passes.
+Meanwhile, Allen powered the Millville offense in the second half with Robbins mixing in timely passes.

 “I just knew when it was crunch time,” Allen said, “that (Thomas) was going to give it to me to get those first downs and get those touchdowns we needed to win the game.”